CFD Brokers with Deposit Protection

 In the UK, investor compensation is a vital part of the financial regulatory framework, offering protection in the event that a regulated firm fails.
 The Financial Conduct Authority (FCA) ensures that authorised brokers meet stringent requirements to safeguard client assets and operate with integrity.

 The FSCS is an independent, UK-specific safety net.
-It is no longer linked to the EU’s Investor Compensation Scheme, following Brexit.
+Following Brexit, it is no longer linked to the EU’s Investor Compensation Scheme.

-For retail traders, particularly those involved in high-risk products like contracts for difference (CFDs), the FCA has also introduced robust protective measures.
+For retail traders, particularly those involved in high-risk products such as contracts for difference (CFDs), the FCA has also introduced robust protective measures.
 These include:

 Other Safeguards